MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 ## Conformance Checker and Metadata Grabbing Module

-The Conformance Checker and Metadata Grabbing Module This module can utilize one or more checkers for each media type.
+This module can utilize one or more checkers for each media type.

 As the conformance checker could be very long we use an asynchronous system based on messaging system to not lock the system.